MIghtyno42/presentation/Delegators/talk.md

 With the new syntax, we can now move around the code with yield in it to a greater degree, making it easier for us to reuse it

+# Refactoring

+Main purpose to move easily between functions and share data

 #Optimization

 Delegating to subgenerators also helps to optimize in recursive calls

+# Compartmentalization

+New syntax allows code to be split up, similar to threads

 # Similarities to Class